shrinerb/shrine/README.md

 ## Inspiration

 Shrine was heavily inspired by [Refile] and [Roda].
-From Refile it borrows the idea of "backends" (here named "storages"), and the high-level idea of the attachment interface.
+From Refile it borrows the idea of "backends" (here named "storages"), attachment interface, and direct uploads.
 From Roda it borrows the implementation of an extensible [plugin system].

 ## License